shredthaGNAR/list-of-my-starred-repos/README.md

 * [llacb47/miscfilters](https://github.com/llacb47/miscfilters): None
 * [mjmlio/mjml](https://github.com/mjmlio/mjml): MJML: the only framework that makes responsive-email easy
 * [ScanuNicco/Modern-ThunderBird](https://github.com/ScanuNicco/Modern-ThunderBird): A userChrome.css theme to make thunderbird resemble Firefox 89+
+* [keith/ModMove](https://github.com/keith/ModMove): Move/Resize windows using modifiers and the mouse
 * [rxhanson/ModMove](https://github.com/rxhanson/ModMove): Move/Resize windows using modifiers and the mouse
 * [MonitorControl/MonitorControl](https://github.com/MonitorControl/MonitorControl): 🖥 Control your display's brightness & volume on your Mac as if it was a native Apple Display.
 Use Apple Keyboard keys or custom shortcuts.
 Shows the native macOS OSDs.
 * [conema/monterail-dark](https://github.com/conema/monterail-dark): Monterail Dark, a Thunderbird theme inspired by the mockup of Monterail